nlampi/SwiftGridView/README.md

 ### CocoaPods

-Since the project is written in swift it is required to include 'use_frameworks!'
+For installation with [CocoaPods](https://cocoapods.org), add the pod information to your `Podfile`:

 ```ruby
 pod 'SwiftGridView', '~> 0.7'
 ```